aransena/kcl_ros_tut/README.md

-Note: Don't clone this repo straight away - this readme will let you know when to clone!

 # What is ROS?
 ROS stands for 'Robot Opertaing System', but it is not an 'operating system' in the way you would be used to - ROS is a collection of software packages that are installed like any other software.
 ROS offers software to allow for easy communication between a distributed set of programs, whether they're locally distributed as a number of different programs running on your computer, or a collection of programs running over a network.